Chicago Brain Bee

 The Chicago Brain Bee

-UPDATE: The date for the 2015 Chicago Brain Awareness Day in conjunction with the Chicagoland Brain Bee Competition will be announced soon on this site.
+More Information for the 2015 Chicago Brain Awareness Day in conjunction with the Chicagoland Brain Bee Competition will be announced soon on this site.
 Check later in October.

 The competition itself will involve a paper exam.
 The top 15 students based on the written exam will go on to compete in the oral exam.
 It consists of several Oral Question and Answer Elimination rounds.
 In every round, each student is asked a different question that requires a one word or phrase answer.
 Competitors are eliminated when they accumulate three wrong answers until only one is left standing.